 Other considerations when financing a swimming pool

-Before you apply for pool financing, make sure you are aware of these:
+Before you apply for pool financing, make sure you’re aware of the following details:

-• Monthly payment: Consider speaking with a few pool contractors to get a ballpark estimate of your final price, then play around with a pool loan calculator to see how much your monthly payment may be.
+- Monthly payment: Speak with a few pool contractors to get a ballpark estimate of your final price.
+Once you have a few estimates, enter the information into a loan calculator to see your predicted monthly costs.
 If you want to pay your loan off quickly, you’ll need to pay more each month.
-If you plan to spread your payments out over the long haul instead, you may be able to pay a smaller monthly amount.
+If you plan to spread your payments out over a longer period of time, you’ll have a smaller monthly amount but will pay more in interest. smaller monthly amount.

-• Debt consolidation: If you already have several credit cards and bills, you may want to consider eventually getting a debt consolidation loan so everything can be under one payment.
-Consider how this future action may affect your current boat financing plans.
+- Debt consolidation: If you already have several credit cards and bills, you may want to consider eventually getting a debt consolidation loan so everything can be under one payment.

 Pros and cons of installing a swimming pool

-• Can increase the value of your home by 7%
+- Can increase the value of your home anywhere from 5 to 8 percent.

 Frequently asked questions